rzhw/rzhw.me/_posts/2013-08-17-your-thoughts-sometimes-need-writing.markdown

 Meanwhile, I've always been an avid reader of sites like Hacker News and /r/programming, and the thought occasionally bubbles in my head about whether I should give blogging a better go.
-*B-b-b-but,* the voice inside quivers, *I don't even know what to blog about!
+*But,* the voice inside quivers, *I don't even know what to blog about!
 And everyone else is so good at it!*

 Surely I'm not the only one who feels this way.
 So, what?